muhammadzkralla/muhammadzkralla/README.md

 - **Software Engineer since 2019**, passionate about understanding systems by **rebuilding them from scratch**.
 - I love **reinventing the wheel**, not for novelty, but for mastery.
-- Obsessively curious about how things work under the hood: memory, networking and protocols, database engines, coroutines, I/O, async architectures, etc.
+- Obsessively curious about how things work under the hood: memory, networking and protocols, database engines, operating systems, coroutines, I/O, async and real-time architectures, etc.
 - Terminal citizen, I rarely leave it.
 My daily environment is a finely tuned Linux setup powered by a fleet of CLI tools crafted for speed, productivity, and minimalism. **NeoVim btw**.
 - Technical books reader, and author of **technical deep-dives** on Medium to share what I learn.
 - Committed to **code quality**, **performance**, and **clarity**, experienced enough to write code that’s as elegant as it is efficient.